Engine coolant diagnostic guide

 • !Bubbling or gurgling appears in the expansion tank.

-• !Hoses feel very hard soon after starting.
+• !Cooling hoses feel unusually hard soon after a cold start.

-• !White smoke appears briefly on startup more often than usual.
+• !White smoke appears more often than normal after startup.

 Coolant-related head gasket symptoms